paulflakstad/opencms-module-customwidgets/README.md

 }
 ```

-Your function should always be added to the `custom-functions.js` file, located in the `js` folder, to avoid losing stuff in future module updates.
+Your function should always be added to the `custom-functions.js` file, located in the `js` folder, to avoid overwrites by future module updates.
 (Updates will not affect this file.)

 In your template, apply the function value: `%(__function:myFunction)`.